At the 2017 Annual General Meeting of the All Party Parliamentary China Group (APPCG) the following officers were elected:

 Lord Clement-Jones CBE (Deputy Chair)

-Tim is the London Managing Partner of DLA Piper, the global law firm, former Chairman of its China and Middle East Desks, its former International Business Relations Partner (2010-2012) and Chairman of Global Government Relations, its government affairs and media relations practice (1999-2010).
-He is a member of the Saudi–Britain Joint business Council, a Law Society Ambassador to the City of London and an Icebreaker Fellow and Vice-President of the 48 Group Club, a business network which promotes links with China.
+Tim is a solicitor by profession and a Partner of the global law firm DLA Piper where he is Head of UK Government Affairs.
+Former positions held include London Managing Partner from 2011 to 2016, Chairman of its China and Middle East Desks, International Business Relations Partner and Co-Chairman of Global Government Relations.
+He is a member of the Saudi–Britain Joint business Council, a Law Society Ambassador to the City of London and an Icebreaker Fellow and Vice-President of the 48 Group Club.
 Tim was Chairman of the Association of Liberal Lawyers 1982 to 1986 and then of the Liberal Party from 1986 to 1988 and played a major part in the merger with the Social Democratic Party to form the Liberal Democrats.
-He was made CBE for political services in 1988.
-He was the Chairman of the Liberal Democrats Finance Committee from 1989 to 1998 and Treasurer of the Liberal Democrats from 2005 to 2010.
-Tim was made a life peer in 1998 and until July 2004 was the Liberal Democrat Health Spokesman and thereafter until 2010 Liberal Democrat Spokesman on Culture, Media and Sport, in the House of Lords.
-He is now Liberal Democrat spokesman on the Creative Industries.
+He was made CBE for political services in 1988, he was made a life peer in 1998, and until July 2004 was the Liberal Democrat Health Spokesman and thereafter until 2010 Liberal Democrat Spokesman on Culture, Media and Sport, in the House of Lords.
+He is the Liberal Democrat spokesman for the Digital Economy and a former spokesman on the Creative Industries (2015 to 2017).
+He is Chair of the House of Lords Select Committee on Artificial Intelligence (2017-) and a former member of the Select Committees on Communications (2011-2105) and the Built Environment (2015-2016).

 Geoffrey Clifton-Brown MP (Deputy Chair)